litexpo/uzsakymai/readme.md

 Orders system created with laravel framework.

 Inputing, sorting, search, filtering, details.
-Migration with orders table is ready aswell as orders seed to randonmly generate 50 of them.
+Migration of orders table is ready to use aswell as orders seed to randonmly generate 50 of them.